-The person appointed to this post will be expected to work with the other Chemistry technician to:-
+The person appointed to this post will be expected to:

-- Prepare lesson materials for Chemistry at KS3, KS4 and KS5.
-This will include the preparation of concentrated chemicals and solutions. - Set up apparatus for teacher demonstrations. - Prepare a class set of apparatus for a practical session, class assessments, internal and external examinations. - Clear apparatus away after lessons, ensuring that equipment is dismantled and stored appropriately, washing up where necessary (the Science department has four dishwashers). - Clean sinks in Preparation Room and Laboratories. - Identify faulty items and consult Head of Department with regard to repair or replacement. - Service on a daily and weekly basis particular laboratories to ensure an adequate supply of basic glassware and materials, to include paper and board pens. - Visual check of mains electrical cable and plug on equipment each time it is used. - Prepare apparatus for experiments to cover new courses.
-This can involve the assessment of the apparatus to ensure its suitability for the experiment. - Maintain a supply of worksheets for classes. - Photocopy work for the Science Department. - Maintaining a filing system for the Department. - Maintain chemical stock lists and check orders against deliveries. - Maintain equipment inventory. - Disposal of chemicals as appropriate. - Prepare orders for equipment required by the Department and check orders against deliveries. - Purchase items from local shops using a petty cash allowance. - Be familiar with the position of Fire Extinguishers, Fire Blankets and Sand buckets in each laboratory and understand the use of this equipment. - Be familiar with the position of the main Gas supply tap to each laboratory and to individual benches. - Remove all broken glassware from laboratories regularly. - To understand the Health and Safety regulations and with particular reference to the dispensing of chemicals. - Set up computer with sensors for classroom use and Interactive Whiteboard resources and use computers to manage stocks, etc. - To communicate with IT department/caretakers to resolve problems with computers/facilities. - Under the direction of the teacher, to provide support and guidance to pupils in using equipment or undertake learning activities. - To carry out any other duties as may from time to time be required. - To maintain confidentiality. - To participate in training and other learning activities and performance development as required. - To provide admin and clerical support as directed by the teacher, e.g. display work, reprographics, entering data and any other admin duties. - Organise Chemistry prefects to complete tasks for the department - To provide support for the technician team as a whole by assisting the Biology and Physics technicians when required and assisting with partnership work as required.
+- Prepare lesson materials for Biology and Chemistry at KS3, KS4 and KS5.
+This will include the preparation of concentrated chemicals, solutions. - Support the Science technician team as a whole, including assisting the Physics technician occasionally when needed and with partnership work. - Set up apparatus for teacher demonstrations. - Prepare a class set of apparatus for a practical session, class assessments, internal and external examinations. - Clear apparatus away after lessons, ensuring that equipment is dismantled and stored appropriately, washing up where necessary (the Science department has four dishwashers). - Clean sinks in Preparation Room and laboratories. - Identify faulty items and consult Head of Department with regard to repair or replacement. - Service particular laboratories on a daily and weekly basis to ensure an adequate supply of basic glassware and materials, to include paper and board pens. - Visual check of mains electrical cable and plug on equipment each time it is used. - Prepare apparatus for experiments to cover new courses.
+This can involve the assessment of the apparatus to ensure its suitability for the experiment. - Maintain a supply of worksheets for classes. - Photocopy work for the Science Department. - Maintaining a filing system for the Department. - Maintain chemical stock lists. - Maintain equipment inventory. - Biology Technician to look after various plants and live specimens and maintain microbiological cultures as applicable. - Disposal of chemicals and biological materials as appropriate. - Prepare orders for equipment required by the Department and check orders against deliveries. - Purchase items from local shops using a petty cash allowance. - Be familiar with the position of Fire Extinguishers, Fire Blankets and Sand buckets in each laboratory and understand the use of this equipment. - Be familiar with the position of the main gas supply tap to each laboratory and to individual benches. - Remove all broken glassware from laboratories regularly. - To understand the Health and Safety regulations and with particular reference to the dispensing of chemicals. - Set up computer with sensors for classroom use and Interactive Whiteboard resources and use computers to manage stocks, etc. - To communicate with IT department/caretakers to resolve problems with computers/facilities. - Under the direction of the teacher, to provide support and guidance to pupils in using equipment or undertake learning activities. - To carry out any other duties as may from time to time be required. - To maintain confidentiality.

+- To participate in training and other learning activities and performance development as required. - To provide admin and clerical support as directed by the teacher, e.g. display work, reprographics, entering data and any other admin duties. - Organise Biology and Chemistry prefects to complete tasks for the department.